 Your portfolio is reviewed at least four times per year to make sure it is line with your designed allocation.
 We will also review your portfolio when you deposit or withdraw cash, if we change the overall allocation, or if an investment in your portfolio no longer meets our criteria.

 We generally sell investments when they no longer meet our investment criteria or your needs.
 The proceeds are normally invested in a suitable replacement.
 Furthermore, throughout the year and at year-end in taxable accounts, we will harvest tax losses if available, as well as evaluate the impact of capital gains distributions on your portfolio, possibly avoiding such distributions if necessary.

 Yes, we do require discretion over your investment accounts.
 When you first meet with us, we will provide you with a recommended portfolio for your review and approval.
 When changes are required, we need to make these changes as quickly as possible.
 To do this effectively, we require discretion to properly manage your account.
-Your custodian (Charles Schwab or TD Ameritrade) will send trade confirmations of any changes we make for you.
+Your custodian (Charles Schwab) will send trade confirmations of any changes we make for you.